-A survey of the music used in corporate
+A survey of the music used in corporate worship from early Christian foundations through current worship practice.
+Prerequisite: WOR 1102.

 WOR 2108 Worship Leading Lab I

 Worship Leading Lab provides a platform to apply principles and skills of biblical worship leadership in the contest of a variety of musical styles, worship traditions, and cultural models.